Skip to content

 Buying PRM in 2026

-Unifyr is a PRM vendor, and this article appears on Unifyr’s blog and Unifyr will be assessed alongside its competitors before it’s finished.
-We name those conflicts upfront because the buying guide genre is less than transparent: search for “best PRM software 2026” and you’ll find a dozen articles formatted as objective evaluations, each produced by a company that sells the products being reviewed.
+Unifyr is a PRM vendor, and this article appears on Unifyr’s blog.
+We name that conflict upfront because the buying guide genre is less than transparent: search for “best PRM software 2026” and you’ll find a dozen articles formatted as objective evaluations, each produced by a company that sells the products being reviewed.
 With 70% of global IT spending now delivered or influenced through partners, the stakes of choosing well are high enough that you deserve better.
-This guide operates under the same structural pressures as every other vendor-authored resource; what it attempts to do differently is present trade-offs with enough specificity that you can form your own conclusions.
+This guide operates under the same structural pressures as every other vendor-authored resource; what it attempts to do differently is give you the evaluation framework to form your own conclusions rather than handing you a ranking.

 The market for lemons